charlietlamb/doc/README.md

 ## Final comments

 In all honesty I should have spent more time optimising the backend rather than making it a fully functional full stack app however I hope this shows off my ability as a confident full stack developer.
+All this code was written in a 24 hour time span over the weekend with a lot of that time not doing coding - bear this in mind when taking a look at it - I haven't had time to go through every file and optimize everything.